What Are Data Transformation Services? A Practical Guide to AI-Ready Data Pipelines

 - Can it add new sources as you expand to event streams or data lakes?

 - Who maintains connectors when APIs change?
-Managed solutions handle this automatically.
+Managed solutions reduce that burden.

 Transformation Flexibility